JonasLamy/LiverVesselness/README.md

 ## Vesselness filters

+All vesselness filters are available as standalone programs.
+Look for each filter's help for usage.

 ### Antiga
 ```
 ./Antiga --input OneInputFromVolumeList --ouput antiga.nii --sigmaMin 2.4 --sigmaMax 2.6 --nbSigmaSteps 4 --alpha 0.7 --beta 0.1 --gamma 5